jrief/django-angular/docs/remote-method-invocation.rst

 Let the client invoke an allowed method from a Django View
 ----------------------------------------------------------
-By injecting the service ``djangoRMI`` into an AngularJS controller, allowed methods from the Django View, which renders the current page, can be invoked directly from JavaScript.
-This example shows how to call methods configured with the template tag ``djng_current_rmi``:
+By injecting the service ``djangoRMI`` into an AngularJS controller, allowed methods from the Django View which renders the current page, can be invoked directly from JavaScript.
+This example shows how to call the above Python method ``process_something``, when configured using the template tag ``djng_current_rmi``:

 .. code-block:: javascript